-During this first lab session you will meet your lab-mates and lab demonstrators, and to learn about the physicalab software that you will use to collect, analyze, and plot data in all subsequent labs.
-We will also review essential data analysis concepts, and introduce you to error-analysis calculations.
+The purposes of this session are to introduce you to your lab-mates and your lab demonstrators, introduce you to the physicalab software that you will use to collect, analyze, and plot data, review essential data analysis concepts, and introduce you to error-analysis calculations.
+All of this is intended to make your life during subsequent physics lab experiments smoother and more satisfying.